scott-griffiths/bitstring/trunk/doc/reading.rst

 ``find / rfind``
 ^^^^^^^^^^^^^^^^

-To search for a sub-string use the ``find`` function.
+To search for a sub-string use the :func:`find` function.
 If the find succeeds it will set the position to the start of the next occurrence of the searched for string and return ``True``, otherwise it will return ``False``.
 By default the sub-string will be found at any bit position - to allow it to only be found on byte boundaries set ``bytealigned=True``.

  >>> s = BitString('0x00123400001234')
  >>> found = s.find('0x1234', bytealigned=True)